jkbbinkowski/flask-ecommerce-backend/README.md

 ### .env
 This file contains all the sensitive configuration.<br>
 <b>NEVER</b> share the contents of this file with anyone.<br>
-Remove "example." header of the file.<br>
+Remove "example." header from the file.<br>
 <b>WORKING_DIR</b> is the directory in which application is located.<br>
 Example: <b>&sol;user&sol;flask-app&sol;</b> (!!! the slash at the end is crucial !!!)<br>
 Rest of the variables in this file are self-explanatory.<br>